 One should invest according to your goals and asset allocation.

 For example, if you are investing for the next 10-20 years, equity funds are good.
-Check this article for more details – https://groww.in/blog/how-to-choose-mutual-funds-in-india/
+Check this article for more details – How to Choose Mutual Funds in India.

 However, we also recommend not investing large amounts in a lump sum.